yohanboniface/sulci/README.rst

 * You're an enthusiast: you can play with the demo, with the debug, and make tickets for the bug seen ; you can help for making the doc, etc.

+* in any case,
+  Meet us for IRC chats: #sulci on irc.freenode.net